Billings Logan International Airport

 Nearby Food

-Upscale dining in the historic Northern Hotel; an ideal crew meal spot.
+Upscale dining inside the historic downtown Northern Hotel.

 Airport data for reference only and may be outdated.